 Group Pricing Delivers Savings of 10%

-Savings are available when you pre-pay 10 or more applicants.
-(Pre-payment does not guarantee certification and all payments are non-refundable)
+Savings are available when you pre-pay for 10 or more application fees.
+Savings are also available when you pre-pay for 10 or more exam fees.
+Pre-payment does not guarantee certification and all payments are non-refundable and non-transferable.

 For more information about discounts contact CCPS-Certified@aiche.org.